Ace-tyl/DaysCounter2/README.md

   * *Distant*: The color of distant events, including distant future and distant past, default is transparent.

   The color of an event will be interpolated between *Future/Past* and *Distant*, according to the timer.

+* **Show Destination Time**: Controls whether the program shows the destination time of an event on the main window, or only shows the destination time of future events.
+Default is to always show.

+* **Display Font**: Controls the display font of program, which means you can use your own font instead of the default font of Avalonia.

 ## Credits